xmondo/terraform_libvirt_vms/README.md

 - memoryMB { default = 1024 * 2 }
 - cpu { default = 2 }

+## 2. cloud_init.cfg

-2. Edit <b><i>cloud_init.cfg</b></i> and update the Ansible user name, user name group, hashed password and ssh authorization key.
+Edit <b><i>cloud_init.cfg</b></i> and update the Ansible user name, user name group, hashed password and ssh authorization key.
 Update the root login password (if any).
 The following is an option to generate the Ansible user hashed password:

 `mkpasswd -m SHA-512|SHA-256|md5 -s`

 Type the password (to stdin) when prompted.